 As the old saying goes – if it’s not broken, don’t fix it.
 But many traders are keen to explore the Coinbase alternatives.

-CEX has prioritised developing its regulatory infrastructure.
-The group of companies has licenses in multiple jurisdictions and one entity CEX.IO LTD, has been registered as a Money Services Businesses (MSB).
+One of the big question marks over the whole sector is to do with client safety.
+Crypto is, after all, an unregulated market.
+In response to this, CEX has prioritised developing its regulatory infrastructure.
+The group of companies has licenses in multiple jurisdictions, and one entity CEX.IO LTD, has been registered as a Money Services Businesses (MSB).
 That scheme is administered by the Financial Crimes Enforcement Network (FinCEN), a bureau of the US Department of the Treasury.

 CEX doesn’t just compare well to Coinbase, it has a lot going for it in its own right.